TIBTHINK/reliqua2.0/README.md

 ```
 if any errors occure please make a issue ticket and i will \
 respond to it as soon as i am able too

+## Known bugs

+* Sometimes the encoding and decoding dont work, if this happens \
+just rerun the script and it should work it self out. \
+if possible please upload the error message to the issues panel \
+and give as much detail you can give.